IV. Main Developments in Regional Arrangements

 The members are Ivory Coast, Mali, Mauritania, Niger, Senegal, and Upper Volta.

-Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru, Uruguay, and Venezuela.
+Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Mexico, Paraguay, Peru, Uruguay, Venezuela.
+There are three observer countries: El Salvador, Honduras, and Spain.